 - Adult abuse/neglect/self neglect please contact Adult abuse / Adult guardianship

-- A licenced care facility, such as day care and residential care facilities please contact Community care licensing
+- A licensed care facility, such as day care and residential care facilities please contact Community care licensing

 Safe Reporting is for those occasional situations where an individual who wishes to report a perceived wrongdoing of a northern health employee or contractor, and is convinced that the normal internal process for such disclosure is inadequate or has failed to respond adequately to their concerns.